“You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

 10:00am: Must-visit The Peak

-Definitely make time to visit The Peak, even if you have many things to do in Hong Kong.
-It is the city’s elite center and it is located at a height and at a very vantage point.
+Definitely make time to visit The Peak, even if you have many things to do during your Hong Kong family holiday.
+It is the city’s elite center and is located at a height and at a very vantage point.
 It offers one of the best views of the city.
 The best way to reach up here is to take the famous tram ride.

 12:00pm: Take the Star Ferry

-A must-do on a Hong Kong holiday is to ride the Star Ferry across the beautiful Victoria Harbour.
+A must-do on a Hong Kong holiday is to ride the Star Ferry across the beautiful Victoria Harbor.
 The whole experience is unforgettable.
-The ferry from Hong Kong to Kowloon has been operational since 1888.
+The ferry from Hong Kong to Kowloon is operational since 1888.

 1:00pm: Shop and lunch at MongKok

-If shopping’s on your mind, then head to the local Ladies Market, the Argyle Mall, and the Sim City at MongKok.
+If like us you too believe that a Hong Kong family holiday is half-done without shopping, then head to the local Ladies Market, the Argyle Mall, and the Sim City at MongKok.
 Look for bargains in clothes, electronics and more.

 And while here, right at the intersection of MongKok road and the Tung Choi street get some authentic, mouthwatering street food.
 Foods like Dai Pai Dongs, Siu Mai and curried fish balls are a must-try!